wesley-dean-flexion/pipenv_to_requirements/README.md

 ### Flags

 A container running this image is able to pass several flags along to `pipenv_to_requirements`:

 * **-o**: generate `requirements.txt` (the default)
 * **-d**: generate `requirements-dev.txt`
 * **-q**: run quietly (don't display logs)
 * **-f**: generate files with frozen versions
+* **-l**: the file provided was a Pipfile.lock (not a Pipfile)

 The flags are placed at the end of the `docker run` command after the name of the image.
 Technically speaking, a script is setup as an